-The tremendous costs of the Scaffold Law are passed along to workers and consumers.
-Since there is virtually no defense against a million-dollar Scaffold Law suit, the cost of general liability insurance in New York is extremely high, and unaffordable to many who need it.
-This has a significant impact across New York: construction costs go up, fewer workers are hired (with some being laid off), consumers pay higher prices for goods and services, and the economy suffers.
+The tremendous costs of the Scaffold Law have an impact across New York: construction costs go up, fewer workers are hired (with some being laid off), consumers pay higher prices for goods and services, and the economy suffers.

-Bill SB.111/AB.3104 would not prevent injured workers from bringing lawsuits for their injuries.
-Nor would it prevent injured workers from receiving workers’ compensation benefits.
-This common-sense reform would simply give New York property owners, business owners, and contractors the chance to defend themselves in court when injuries caused are the result of the worker's own negligence or intoxication.
+Absolutely not.
+This common-sense reform It would simply give New York property owners, business owners, and contractors the chance to defend themselves in court when injuries caused are the result of the worker's own negligence or intoxication.

 You can find more information in our issue papers below: